compwiz32/website/content/posts/2022/PS-Learning-Resources/powershell-learning-resources.md

 Come join me and my peers for an interactive learning session!
 We meet on the 1st and 3rd Wednesday of the month.
 Content ranges from basic to advanced, but we always welcome all levels of knowledge.
 Come spend time in a place with other IT pros and share some knowledge.

-I like to say our usergroup is like no other place on the internet to experience the PowerShell community.
+I like to say our user group is like no other place on the internet to experience the PowerShell community.
 Come join us and see why we say that!

 [New York PowerShell User Group](https://www.meetup.com/NycPowershellMeetup?ref=commandline.ninja)